SuperSaen/FROSTBITE/README.md

-# dear humanity
+# recinded apology, steal from me and die

-i lived bitch.
+i died, bitch.

 ownership of this code belongs strictly to the public.